pactflow/docs.pactflow.io/docs/permissions/predefined-roles.md

 title: Predefined roles
 ---

 The Pactflow application comes with the following predefined roles.
 Each role is assigned a collection of [permissions](./permissions).
-The permissions assigned to these roles can be modified, but the roles themselves cannot be deleted.

 ## Administrator